OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

     <figcaption>Metrics during a sprint (ICGC)</figcaption>
 </figure>

-Is being in a 2 weeks sprint but have an estimate to completion of 16 working days an issue ?
+Is being in a 2 weeks sprint, but have an estimate to completion of 16 working days an issue?
 Well actually it is not, this is why:

 * Looking at the past 4 weeks, delivery should take 16 days
 * Looking at the past 8 weeks, delivery should take 26 days